TangentDelta/SD2TPDD/README.md

 ## Verbose Description
 The SD2TPDD is a project that aims to provide an easy-to-use, cheap, and reliable mass storage solution for the TRS-80 Model 100 series of computers.

+At the moment, SD2TPDD can:
+* Emulate the basic file-access functions of a TPDD1
+* Provide DME directory access

 ## Requirements
 ### Hardware
 ```